The Vault at 55 Broad St. in Red Bank — Courtesy: Marcus & Millichap

 “Even in a challenging debt market, all cash 1031 exchange buyers are still looking for high-quality trophy assets with long-term leases and credit tenants,” Cafiero said.
 “The Vault possessed all attributes.
 Not only did the property have long-term net leases to multiple credit tenants, but the property is located in the heart of one of New Jersey’s most sought-after downtowns.”

-was built for First National Bank in 1914 and fully renovated for Smith Barney in 1998.
+At the time of its acquisition, the company said the property was built for First National Bank in 1914 and fully renovated for Smith Barney in 1998.